aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 [*^ back to top*](#Table-of-Contents)
 ## Clean up
-Go to the repo's root directory, and run the clean up script.
+Go to the repo's root directory, and run the clean-up script.
-If it fails, manually delete resources from the CloudFormation console.

 ```bash
 cd sql-based-etl-on-amazon-eks/spark-on-eks
 ./deployment/delete_all.sh
 ```
+Follow the instruction below to delete the remaining resources on the AWS management console if needed.
+1. Sign in to the AWS CloudFormation console.
+2. Select this solution’s installation stack called SparkOnEKS.
+3. Choose Delete.